JanBosmans/powerplant-coding-challenge/README.md

 500 Internal server Error: An error occured; the response body contains the error type; the error is logged in the logs folder

+## C# solutions file
+The solutions file ProductionPlanAPI.sln is provided in folder /ProductionPlanAPI